 At the age of 16, Carolina developed a new precise playing technique, called the 8 finger position technique.
 She published the first extensive theremin method book entitled "The Art of Playing the Theremin" in 2006.

 With this technique the player is able to tune the theremin to their hand and rely on their finger positions, rather than correcting notes after they are audible.
-This method is now being used by thereminists around the world and has revolutionized the way of playing the instrument.
+This method is now being used by thereminists around the world and has revolutionized how the instrument is played.

 Classical music and new works